List of Black Butler characters: Nobles

-Elizabeth Ethel Cordelia Midford is the daughter of Francis and Alexis Leon Midford, Edward's younger sister, and Ciel's fiancée and cousin.
+Elizabeth Ethel Cordelia Midford is the daughter of Francis and Alexis Leon Midford, Edward's younger sister, and Ciel's fiancé and cousin.
 Elizabeth is often called "Lizzie" for short.
 Elizabeth is extremely girly, energetic, and deeply devoted to Ciel, who she loves with all her heart and wishes to see him smile again.
 She tries to only look cute in front of Ciel because of a comment he made about not wanting a strong and scary girl to be his wife when they were children.
 While it looks as though she can not hold her own in combat, it was revealed later that she is a fencing prodigy when she was about to be killed by Bizarre Dolls, and that she had concealed her abilities for Ciel's sake.

 Born Francis Phantomhive, she is Ciel's aunt and Vincent's younger sister.
 She is married to Alexis Leon Midford and is Elizabeth and Edward's mother.
 Although she is strict, critical, and sometimes intimidating to Ciel (and Sebastian, who even fears her and is impressed by her capabilities), she cares deeply for Ciel and her family.
 Francis is against males having long bangs, so she usually forces Ciel and Sebastian (and later Snake) to adopt a straight-back hairstyle.
 Like the rest of the Midford family, she is an expert swordswoman.